essteer/masquer/docs/docker.md

 ### Check logs on container

-If the API is working as expected, stop the container daemon and then run a shell on the container in the foreground to check that expected logs are present.
+If the API is working as expected, stop the container daemon and then run a shell on the container in the foreground to check that expected logs were generated.

 ```console
 $ docker stop 392  # change '392' to match the container's ID